knbknb/find-emoji-dik/README.md

   Last 4 words: whale was the symbol
   Chapter 42:The Whiteness of The Whale., Paragraph 31, Sentence 4 Found in book!

   And of all these things the Albino whale was the symbol.:
   🔱🧩🎭📩⚪🐋🔣🎴
         -- Herman Melville (h/t @mobydick@mastodon.art)
   (Chapter 42: "The Whiteness of The Whale.", Paragraph 31, Sentence 4)
 ```

+Note: The `@mobydick@mastodon.art` bot account has blocked this scraping account, so the script now primarily uses local text files or re-toots from other literature accounts instead.

 #### Sideeffect: Post toot to Mastodon

-I you have configured an account on the Mastodon social network, a toot with this text will be posted to your account:
+If you have configured an account on the Mastodon social network, a toot with this text will be posted to your account:

 ```text
   And of all these things the Albino whale was the symbol.: